oStritze/ostritze.github.io/index.md

         Hi my name is Oliver Stritzel and I am a Data Engineer and Data Scientist based in Nuremberg, Germany.
 I try to teach machines to do useful stuff to make your life easier.
     </p>
     <p>
-        I have worked as a data scientist for over 5 years and as a data engineer for 3 years previously.
+        I have worked as a data scientist for over 5 years and as a big data engineer for 3 years previously.
     </p>
   </div>
   <div>